sandy07619/react-installation-with-sass/README.md

 install create-react-app through : npm i create-react-app

-# Note: if done through -g then uninstall using, npm unistall -g create-react-app
+Note: if done through -g then uninstall using, npm uninstall -g create-react-app

 # How to use sass in react using create-react-app 2